 Prestige and scale were not opposites in his system

-Feige's Marvel was not only a money machine.
+Feige's Marvel was more than a money machine.
 USC specifically notes Black Panther as an Academy Award-nominated milestone inside the MCU.
 That matters because it shows what Feige's system could do at its best: absorb a culturally specific, formally ambitious, and politically resonant film without abandoning the larger commercial apparatus.

 He did not direct those movies, and he should not be credited with other people's artistry.
 But he did help create the production environment in which those films could exist as parts of a branded universe without being flattened into total sameness.